fabiocaccamo/django-treenode/README.md

         verbose_name_plural = 'Categories'
 ```

-Now many fields *(used internally to speed-up operations)* have been added to your model,
-and many public methods are available.
+The `TreeNodeModel` abstract class adds many fields and public methods to your models.

-All `TreeNodeModel` fields are prefixed with `tn_` to prevent direct access and avoid conflicts with possible existing fields.
+All fields are prefixed with `tn_` to prevent direct access and avoid conflicts with possible existing fields.

-If you want to access public methods as properties just make your model inherit from both `treenode.models.TreenodeModel` and `treenode.models.TreenodeProperties`:
+If you want to access public methods as properties just make your model class inherit from both `TreenodeModel` and `TreenodeProperties`:

 ```python
 # ...